HackFSU/hackfsu-2018/README.md

 ## Installation

-These are some notes for how to set up this repository
+These are some docs on how to set up this repository.

 ### Getting Started